 The IEI believes that the best way for students to learn English is by taking responsibility for their own learning process.
 As a result, IEI classes teach students both knowledge of English and learning strategies for acquiring the different skills they need.
-Students participate in a wide range of activities in class that provides them with an interesting and meaningful experience.
+Students participate in a wide range of activities in class that provide them with an interesting and meaningful experience.

 The Intensive English Institute can help students develop these skills:

 - Notetaking strategies